whats2000/paper2slides/README.md

 streamlit run app.py
 ```

+- Choose between "arXiv Paper" or "Upload PDF" mode in the sidebar.
-- Enter an arXiv ID (e.g., 2505.18102) or a search query in the sidebar.
+- For arXiv: Enter an arXiv ID (e.g., 2505.18102) or a search query in the sidebar.
+- For PDF: Upload a PDF file directly from your computer.
 - Click "Run Full Pipeline" to generate slides and compile the PDF, or use "Generate Only" / "Compile Only".
 - After the pipeline completes, you can interactively edit the slides in the left panel; changes are recompiled automatically.